ShawnJHL/Go/README.md

 }

-IF CAN START WITH VARIABLE DECLARATION AND THIS VARIABLE IS ALSO AVAILABLE IN ELSE BLOCKS
+IF CAN START WITH A DECLARATION AND THIS VARIABLE IS ALSO AVAILABLE IN ELSE BLOCKS

 if v := 5; v < 10 {